Federal Resume (United States)

 Federal resumes usually cover the last ten years of employment history and are often three to five pages long when printed.
 Federal resumes sometimes require KSA as a separate document, but this information is often included within the resume itself.
+Moreover, according to USAJOBS and the ProResumes website, KSAs are also defined as Knowledge, Skills, and Accomplishments, and both recommend including these elements in your resume.
 The commonly accepted Outline Format resume, developed by Kathryn Troutman in the 1990s, uses short paragraphs to describe duties and bulleted lists of accomplishments to illustrate KSAs.
+Additionally, how do you know whether you need to submit KSAs?
+This primarily depends on the requirements stated in the job announcement.
+You must carefully review the posting and provide exactly the documents requested.

 The USAJobs website offers an online resume builder.
 Job counselors for the federal government recommend use of the builder to create online USAJobs resumes for two reasons: the builder will helps ensure that all required content is included, and the builder makes the resume "searchable" by HR specialists.
 The site will allows uploading of up to 5 resumes, in addition to other necessary documents listed in the job announcement (such as a DD Form 214 for veterans, or non-official copies of college/university transcripts).

 Many USAJOBS announcements are time-sensitive, and the process of creating a federal resume for the first time and gaining access to the various elements of the USAJOBS application system and any companion systems can take upwards of 2 hours.